Facebook pixel Piano | Pepperdine University | Seaver College Skip to main content

 Scholarship Consideration

 Additional scholarships may be available for those pursuing a music major, music minor, or instrumental ensemble participation.
-By auditioning for the music major, music minor, or instrumental ensembles, you will automatically be considered for Fine Arts scholarships unless you choose to opt out.
-No additional scholarship application process is necessary to be considered for Fine Arts scholarships.
+By auditioning for the music major, music minor, or instrumental ensembles, you will automatically be considered for scholarships from the Fine Arts division unless you choose to opt out.
+No additional scholarship application process is necessary to be considered for scholarships from the Fine Arts division.

 For more information, please contact the Fine Arts Recruitment Office at 310.506.4111, or via email at fineartsrecruit@pepperdine.edu.